-One of the most talented directors currently working in film, it’s time to applaud the amazing Denis Villeneuve.
+He’s one of the most talented directors currently working in film, so I think it’s time to celebrate the amazing DENIS VILLENEUVE.

 Incendies.
 Prisoners.
 Enemy.
 Sicario.
 Arrival.
 It’s a hugely impressive list of exhilarating, dynamic movies and the common factor in them all is their director, the amazing DENIS VILLENEUVE.

-Born in Quebec, Denis Villeneuve came to a lot of people’s attention with his Oscar-nominated family drama Incendies in 2010.
+Born in Quebec, Villeneuve came to a lot of people’s attention with his Oscar-nominated family drama Incendies in 2010.
 Based on an acclaimed play by Wajdi Mouawad, it told the story of twins Jeanne and Simon (Melissa Desormeaux-Poulin and Maxim Gaudette) discovering painful things about their lives and past on their mother’s death.

-With the action moving skilfully from Canada to the Middle East as the siblings journey to uncover long-hidden secrets, it received critical acclaim and signalled the arrival of a gifted film-maker.
-It’s also at the time of writing, the only film of his canon that I haven’t yet seen and having become so enamoured of his talent particularly with his two most recent movies, I really must catch it very, very soon.
+With the action moving skilfully from Canada to the Middle East as the siblings’ journey to uncover long-hidden secrets, it received critical acclaim and signalled the arrival of a gifted film-maker.
+It’s also at the time of writing, the only film of his canon that I haven’t yet seen and as I have become so enamoured of his talent, particularly with his two most recent movies, I really must catch it very, very soon.

 Villeneuve first came to my notice with his second movie, the 2013 thriller Prisoners.
 Directing an ‘A list’ cast including Hugh Jackman and Jake Gyllenhaal, it examined the sudden abduction of two young children with the father of one of them – Jackman’s Keller Dover – going to extreme lengths to find them.
 Clashing with the detective assigned to the case, the somewhat oddly named Loki (played brilliantly as ever by the phenomenal Gyllenhaal), we watched an increasingly unhinged Jackman take the law into his own hands and make you wonder what you’d do if you were in his shoes.